-- a general purpose I/O
+- · General purpose I/O

-- · a capacitive sensing input
+- · Capacitive sensing input

-- · a clock input for Timer0
+- · Clock input for Timer0

 The Timer0 clock input function works independently of any TRIS register setting.
-Effectively, if TRISA4 = 0, the PORTA4 register bit will output to the pad and Clock Timer0 at the same time.
+Effectively, if TRISA4 = 0, the PORTA4 register bit will output to the pad and clock Timer0 at the same time.